digital-asset/daml/language-support/java/codegen/README.md

 - The standard tests (under ``src/test/java-*`` directory) which are based on dar files produced by ``daml-lf-encoder``.
-Hence those test do not dependent on DAML compilers.
+Hence those test do not dependent on Daml compilers.
 Those tests are designed to test the codegen with precise features of LF, even if the compiler do not support them.

 - The integration tests (under ``src/it/java-*`` directory) which are based on